tylerkennedy/DontTextHugo/content/faq.md

 Dont Text is only available for iOS devices.

+### Can the app block texts on Mac computers?

+Unfortunately, Dont Text can not filter texts on Mac.
+This is a commonly requested feature, but Apple does not allow developers to build spam text filtering apps for Mac, so Dont Text only works on iOS devices (iPhone and iPad)

 ### How do I enable text message filtering?

 1. Download [Dont Text from the App Store](https://apps.apple.com/us/app/dont-text/id1540836811)